Verzuz: Altercation between Ray J and Sammie

 The new venture was off to a great start until an alleged physical altercation between Sammie and Ray J happened in Atlanta after leaving Magic City in late August.
 Ray J stated on his Instagram live video, that he fought Sammie due to his intoxicated behavior and felt bad due to Sammie not fighting back, but expressed that he had nothing but love for him.
 He also felt his actions led to him being verbally kicked out the group, but clarified 'we're at peace now, we good...we straight' and believed this happened because they were 'partying' too much.
 On a video Sammie posted as he went live on Instagram the next day, he took surprise at hearing that Ray J hit him, but clarified and stated he was too tipsy as he was reaching for the SUV door and fell, displaying his bruises from the right side of his raised cheekbone towards his eye and scarring on the same side of his face.
 He also acknowledged that he had no issues being a solo artist before, problems only rose since he became part of a singing group.
-He then stated he had support from his fellow bandmate Pleasure P after realizing what happened the next morning.
+He then stated he had support from his bandmate Pleasure P after realizing what happened the next morning.
 He believes they were both intoxicated, but wishes he could have fought him back.
 In an effort to display there was still comradery in the group and issues between the two have subsided, both were later shown on video partnering together as they were creating choreography to one of their songs.
 Sammie however explained in multiple media interviews months after, that the alleged altercation was misled by social media and that there actually wasn't any physical altercation at all, and that his bruised cheek was from falling out of his SUV, while Ray J joked on Instagram saying that he hit him.
 They both took the rumor and ran with it to create buzz.